From Hell (film)

-From Hell is a 2001 period detective film directed by the Hughes Brothers and written by Terry Hayes and Rafael Yglesias.
+From Hell is a 2001 mystery horror thriller film directed by the Hughes Brothers and written by Terry Hayes and Rafael Yglesias.
 It is loosely based on the graphic novel of the same name by Alan Moore and Eddie Campbell about the Jack the Ripper murders.
 The film stars Johnny Depp as Frederick Abberline, the lead investigator of the murders, and Heather Graham as Mary Kelly, a prostitute targeted by the Ripper.
 Other cast members include Ian Holm, Robbie Coltrane, Ian Richardson and Jason Flemyng.
+It's an international co-production between the United Kingdom, the United States and Czech Republic.

-From Hell was theatrically released in the United States on October 19, 2001 by 20th Century Fox.
-The film grossed over $74 million worldwide and received mixed reviews from critics, with many praising the performances (particularly those of Depp and Graham), atmosphere and production values, but was negatively compared to its source material.
+From Hell was theatrically released in the United States on October 19, 2001, by 20th Century Fox, to mixed critical reviews.
+It grossed over $74 million worldwide.

 Plot

 In 1888, Mary Kelly and a small group of London prostitutes trudge through unrelenting daily misery.
 Their friend Ann Crook is a former prostitute now married to a wealthy painter named Albert, and she has recently given birth to a daughter, Alice.
 When Ann is kidnapped, the women are drawn into a conspiracy with links to high society.
 Ann's kidnapping is followed by the gruesome murder of another one of the women, and it soon becomes apparent that each of the prostitutes is being hunted, murdered and mutilated post-mortem by a killer called Jack the Ripper.

 The prostitute murders grab the attention of Whitechapel police inspector Frederick Abberline, a brilliant yet troubled man whose police work is often aided by his psychic "visions".
 Abberline is still grieving the death of his wife during childbirth two years earlier.
 His colleague Sergeant Peter Godley tries to grasp Abberline's strange theories.
 Abberline's investigations reveal that an educated person, likely knowledgeable in human anatomy, is responsible for the murders because of the highly precise, surgical methods used.

 Ann is soon located in a workhouse after being lobotomized because doctors deemed her violent and insane.
 It is implied that the operation was performed in order to silence her.

 Abberline consults Sir William Gull, a physician to the royal family, drawing on his experience and knowledge of medicine.
 During this meeting, Gull deduces that Abberline is struggling with opium addiction.
 Gull's findings point Abberline to a darker, more organized conspiracy than he had originally suspected.
 Abberline becomes deeply involved with the case, which takes on personal meaning when he falls in love with Mary.